gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 set_probability!(X_H, ["ill", "treat", :], [0.5, 0.5])
 ```

 Next we define the probability matrix for the test results.
-Here again, we note that the probability distributions for all test results are identical, and thus we only define the matrix once.
+Here again, we note that the probability distributions for all test results are identical, and thus we only define the probability matrix once.
 For the probabilities that the test indicates a pig's health correctly at month $k=1,...,N-1$, we have

 $$ℙ(t_k = positive ∣ h_k = ill) = 0.8,$$

 $$ℙ(t_k = negative ∣ h_k = healthy) = 0.9.$$

-In decision programming:
+In Decision Programming:

 ```julia
 X_T = ProbabilityMatrix(diagram, "T1")